nophead/NopSCADlib/readme.md

 some utilities.
 There are also Python scripts to generate Bills of Materials (BOMs), STL files for all the printed parts and DXF files for CNC routed parts in a project.

+For some of examples of what it can make see the [gallery](gallery/readme.md).

+The license is GNU General Public License v3.0, see [COPYING](COPYING).

 <img src="libtest.png" width="100%"/>